b-casey/OpenSMACX/README.md

   the memory address value would match the Spore Launcher id.
 While it was unlikely this would be triggered by armor_proto() due to logic flow, added in a preventative bound check anyway.
 * Fixed a bug in Time::pulse(void(__cdecl *)(int), int, uint32_t, uint32_t) where the Timer event could have persisted and executed continuously when it should have executed only once.
-The affected code branch was never used by the original game.
+It seems affected code branch was never used by the original game.
 * Miscellaneous additional error handling or bound checks to various functions (see source).